Human interface device: HID standard

+So the HID class decoupled device vendors from game and OS vendors, enabling device vendors to innovate faster, and reducing their development costs (e.g., no drivers or game developer support).
+The HID Usage Table document defines thousands of controls that can be presented by HID devices.
+Game vendors can query the OS's HID parser to identify the set of controls that are presented by a device, then map those controls to features in their game.
+Since its original release, the HID Usage Table (HUT) document has had hundreds of new uses added to it.

 The HID protocol has its limitations, but all modern mainstream operating systems will recognize standard USB HID devices, such as keyboards and mice, without needing a specialized driver.
-When installed, a message saying that "A 'HID-compliant device' has been recognized" generally appears on screen.
-In comparison, this message does not usually appear for devices connected via the PS/2 6-pin DIN connectors which preceded USB.
-PS/2 does not typically support plug-and-play, which means that connecting a PS/2 keyboard or mouse with the computer powered on does not always work and may pose a hazard to the computer's motherboard.
-Likewise, the PS/2 standard does not support the HID protocol.
+However its versatility has been demonstrated by the fact that it has not been updated in over 22 years, and it is still supported by every PC, tablet and cell phone in production today.
+USB, hence HID, devices can be hot-plugged, so when installed, a message saying that "A 'HID-compliant device' has been recognized" generally appears on screen.
+In comparison, this message did not usually appear for devices connected via the PS/2 6-pin DIN connectors which preceded USB.
+PS/2 did not typically support plug-and-play, which means that connecting a PS/2 keyboard or mouse with the computer powered on does not always work and may pose a hazard to the computer's motherboard.
+Likewise, the PS/2 standard did not support the HID protocol.
 The USB human interface device class describes a USB HID.

+The HID protocol (Report Descriptor and Report mechanism) has been implemented on many buses other than USB, including Bluetooth and I2C.

+There are also a number of extensions to HID defined in "HID Integrated Usage Table Documents", including uninterruptible power supplies, video monitor controls, point of sale devices, arcade and gaming (slot machines) devices.